The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Birational contractions and Q -factoriality

-We now characterize the types of contractions that are possible as outputs of Theorem \ref{thm:contraction}. \begin{lemma}[cf.\ {\cite[Proposition 2.5]{KM98}}] Let $\pi\colon X\to Z$ be a projective surjective morphism of integral quasi-excellent Noetherian algebraic spaces over a scheme $S$ with $X$ normal and $\QQ$-factorial.
+We setup the necessary preliminaries for birational contractions.
+We characterize the types of contractions that are possible as outputs of Theorem \ref{thm:contraction}. \begin{lemma}[cf.\ {\cite[Proposition 2.5]{KM98}}] Let $\pi\colon X\to Z$ be a projective surjective morphism of integral quasi-excellent Noetherian algebraic spaces over a scheme $S$ with $X$ normal and $\QQ$-factorial.
 Let $R\subseteq \NEbar(X/Z)$ be an extremal ray.
 Let $f\colon X\to Y$ be a contraction of $R$ over $Z$.

 Then, exactly one of the following holds. \begin{enumerate}[label=$(\roman*)$,ref=\roman*]

 \item $\dim X>\dim Y$.

 \item $f$ is birational, $\mathrm{Ex}(f)\subseteq X$ is a prime divisor.